paskalisabhista/os212/index.md

 ---

 <br>
-This my repository for Operating System 2021-2.
+This is my repository for Operating System 2021-2.

 <br>
 ## Table Example